xmxtxx/xmxtxx/README.md

 ----------

 * 🌍  I'm based in Switerzland
-* 🧠  I'm learning React
+* 🧠  I'm learning React and prisma

 ### Skills